gdthemis/PL1-2020/README.md

 ### Stay Home :

-Given a map of the world, that contains obstacles, paths, Airports and corona virus contaminated places, find a way to reach the final destination from a starting point without being infected.
+Given a map of the world (NxM array), that contains obstacles, paths, Airports and corona virus contaminated places, find a way to reach the final destination from a starting point without being infected.
 You can walk on the map one step every second.
-Corona virus is expanding to every neighbour place every 2 seconds but, if corona virus reaches an airport, after 5 seconds all airports will be contaminated.
+Coronavirus is expanding to every neighbour place every 2 seconds but, if corona virus reaches an airport, after 5 seconds all airports will be contaminated.

 Languages : Python 3, Standard ML of New Jersey, Java